 David is an interdisciplinary Spatial Political Economist with a PhD in Political Economy from The University of Sydney, specialising in relational economic geography and political economy.
 He is a trained architect by the Universidad Técnica Federico Santa Maria (Chile) with a master’s in urban development from the Universidad Católica de Chile.

 His research interests are in the socio-ecological relations that shape productive systems and their connection to the global economy, working at the intersection of uneven geographical development and environmental studies.
-Additionally, he is interested in dissecting the geographies of the 'Green Energy Transition' by conducting research in critical minerals through a comparative perspective across Australia, Latin America, and the US.
+Additionally, David is interested in dissecting the geographies of the 'Green Energy Transition' by conducting research in critical minerals through a comparative perspective across Australia, Latin America, and the US.

 David’s doctoral research focused on Chilean Patagonia to explore the constitution of commodity frontiers (wool and oil), the production of space, and primitive accumulation.